iam-veeramalla/aws-devops-zero-to-hero/day-20/README.md

 1. Make sure there are no images in the repository, or delete the images using `docker rmi` locally.
 2. Go to the AWS Management Console, navigate to the Amazon ECR service, and select your repository.
 3. Click on "Delete" and confirm the action.

-That's it!
-You've now learned the basics of AWS Elastic Container Registry (ECR) and how to use it to store and manage your Docker container images effectively.
-I hope this guide has been helpful on your journey to mastering AWS and DevOps.

-Happy coding! 🚀